In the depth of winter, I finally learned that within me there lay an invincible summer.

 Guided Imagery is a special form of hypnotherapy that allows direct, powerful communication with the subconscious mind using metaphorical image suggestions.
 It is a well-known technique that can be used in a range of situations, from physical and emotional healing, to problem solving, to career goals achievement.

-An experienced hypnotherapist will guide her clients to use imagery to communicate conscious desires and goals to the subconscious, bringing the two into alignment.
+An experienced hypnotherapist will guide their clients to use imagery to communicate conscious desires and goals to the subconscious, bringing the two into alignment.

 How Images Influences Your Everyday Life